binary-butterfly/validataclass/docs/05-dataclasses.md

 In this example, you would either have to move the `var3` field above `var2` or define a default for `var3`.

-To circumvent this restriction, we opted to implement our own default value handling in the `DataclassValidator`.
+To circumvent this restriction, we first opted to implement our own default value handling in the `DataclassValidator`.
 Like the field validators, the field defaults are stored in the **metadata** of the field, namely under the key `"validator_default"`.
-From the point of view of the dataclass, all fields will be "required" fields because no `default` attributes are set.
-The `DataclassValidator` will fill the missing fields in the input dictionaries with the default values before attempting to create dataclass objects from them.
+The `DataclassValidator` will then fill the missing fields in the input dictionary with these default values before attempting to create dataclass objects.

+This first implementation was far from perfect, though (namely, you couldn't simply use a validataclass in the same way as a regular dataclass because (from a regular dataclass perspective) the fields didn't have any defaults and thus were all required).

+Starting with validataclass 0.6.0, fields now also have proper dataclass field defaults.
+The `DataclassValidator` will still use the defaults stored in the field metadata, but you can now also create objects from a validataclass using default values in the same way as with a regular dataclass.

+This is accomplished by creating dataclasses with the option `kw_only=True` (which modifies the auto-generated class constructor to only accept keyword arguments, so that the order of arguments doesn't matter anymore).
+This option was only introduced in Python 3.10, though, so for older versions of Python a slightly hacky workaround was implemented (take a look at the code of `validataclass_field()` if you're curious).

-Further, the `DataclassValidator` will see all fields as required **unless** they have a **default value**.
-To define an optional field
-**without** a default value, use the `DefaultUnset` object (which is explained later).
+In general, all fields that do **not** have any default value are required fields (i.e. `DataclassValidator` will reject any input where one of these fields is missing).
+To define an optional field **without** a default value, you can use the special `DefaultUnset` object (which is explained later).

-Of course, both the `validataclass_field()` function and the `@validataclass` decorator support setting the metadata for default values.
+Of course, both the `validataclass_field()` function and the `@validataclass` decorator can be used to conveniently set default values for fields.

 ### Setting defaults with `validataclass_field()`

 To set a default value with `validataclass_field()`, you simply specify the `default` parameter.
-This parameter can be set either to a
-`Default` object (which we will explain in a moment) or directly to a value.
+This parameter can be set either to a `Default` object (which we will explain in a moment) or directly to a value.

 **Example:**